SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/04a-ScalingUp.md

 dynamics simulation with several initial conditions.
 These type of calculations require submitting lot of jobs.

-In the previous example, we submitted the job to a single worker machine.
+In one of the previous example, we submitted the job to a single worker machine.
 About a million CPU hours per day are available to OSG users on an opportunistic basis.
-Learning how to scale up and control large numbers of jobs to realizing the full potential of distributed high throughput computing on the OSG.
+Learning how to scale up and control large number of jobs is important to realizing the full potential of distributed high throughput computing on the OSG.

 In this section, we will see how to scale up the calculations with simple examples.
 The examples are based on R and MATLAB Runtime.
 Once we understand the basic HTCondor script, it is easy to scale up.

 ~~~
 $ tutorial ScalingUp-R